 Later, the hiking trail becomes narrow, steep and a bit vertiginous.
 A few passages are equipped with chains for a better grip.
 And for a deeper sensation of the mountains judging by the face expressions of our friends.
 For them it’s an unexpected introduction to the alpine world.
 We come across some groups of hi-tech equipped and brightly dressed climbers, with ice axes and crampons tied to their bags.
 We seem to be the only ones, who don’t carry any kind of equipment.

 While the views open up, the sky becomes very cloudy.
 The weather changes very rapidly.
 The mist limits our visibility.
 By now the fog is too dense that my camera doesn’t focus.
 Thunderstorm is on its way.
 At one of the passages with the chains, the visibility is almost zero.
 The path is too narrow to stay and wait for the storm to pass.
 We have no choice but to keep moving forward.
 We put on our fleeces and Gore-Tex jackets.
-A friend of us also puts on her “jacket”… which turns out to be a long-sleeved cotton shirt.
+Our friend also puts on her “jacket”… which turns out to be something from cotton, vaguely resembling a long-sleeved fleece.

 The rain pushes us to the limit.
 We are now completely soaked ….
 Our friends are freezing.
 But we keep walking.
 As if fog and storm aren’t enough, a violent hail arrives.
 Our jackets barely provide any protection.